domglusk/My-Personal-Findings/README.md

 # Save to Subdirectory in Spectacle
 It took me an embarrasing long time to figure this out, I'm convinced it had to be a bug that got fixed after a month or so.
 Spectacle by default doesn't save anything to when you take a screenshot, which shouldn't be the default imo, but the first go into spectacle and check the option for "Accept on click-and-release" as well as "Save file to a default folder", "Copy image to clipboard", and "Do not take a screenshot automatically" Then under Save, replace the "filename" option with %T/%d-%M-%D-%M-%Y This saves to a subdirectly by title name, THe trick is to put / AFTER the variable for your subdirectory.
 While your at it you can change the keybinds so print takes a screenshot type of your choosing instead of opening spectacle

+# Authorization required, but no authorization protocol specified
+I had this issue recently where running sudo visudo would give me this error.
+Took me awhile to find a fix since since most threads are about ssh, but found [this](https://stackoverflow.com/questions/73490184/sudo-nautilus-gives-authorization-required-but-no-authorization-protocol-specif) which gave me the fix running xhost + local:
+which did work for me